wpernath/ocpdev-book/chapter3/Chapter 3- Packaging with Helm and Kubernetes Operators.md

 3       	Tue Oct 26 19:25:48 2021	deployed  	person-service-0.0.5	v1.0.0-test	Rollback to 1
 ```

-If you are not satisfied with a given chart, you can easily uninstall it by calling:
+If you are not satisfied with a given chart, you can easily uninstall it by running:
 ```bash
 $ helm uninstall person-service release "person-service" uninstalled
 ```

 ### New content for the chart
 Another nice feature to use with Helm charts is a `NOTES.txt` file in the `helm-chart/templates` folder.
 This file will be shown right after installation of the chart.
-And it's also available via the OpenShift user interface (UI) in Developer→Helm→Release Notes).
+And it's also available via the OpenShift (UI) in **Developer→Helm→Release Notes**).
 Basically, you can enter your release notes there as a Markdown-formatted text file like the following.
 The nice thing is that you can insert named parameters defined in the `values.yaml` file:

 ```bash
 # Release NOTES.txt of person-service helm chart